JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2026/2026-The-Play-That-Goes-Wrong.md

 source_url: https://playersbythesea.org/season-61
 ---
 *The Play That Goes Wrong* follows a local theatre troupe attempting to stage a 1920s murder mystery while everything possible goes spectacularly wrong.
 Props vanish, lines disappear, scenery collapses and the production becomes a celebration of live theatre's most chaotic possibilities.

-PBTS lists information and tickets as available soon.